Cinépix

-Cinépix Inc., once doing business as C/FP Distribution and Cinépix Film Properties, is a dormant Canadian film production and distribution company.
+Cinépix Inc., once doing business as C/FP Distribution and Cinépix Film Properties, was a Canadian film production and distribution company.
 It was established in 1962 in Montreal, Quebec, by John Dunning, who soon teamed up with André Link.
 A key player in the development of commercial Canadian cinema, it is perhaps best known for the comedic Meatballs franchise, the thriller My Bloody Valentine and the controversial Ilsa series of sex and violence films.
 In the mid-1990s, the company became an important distributor of independent films in the U.S., before being acquired by the newly formed Lions Gate Entertainment and morphing into Lions Gate Films in 1998.

 History

 Founding and early years

 Cinépix started as the successor company of Amerivision, a Montreal film distributor specializing in prestige French imports, which it sold to Télévision de Radio Canada (the Francophone equivalent of CBC).
 When Amerivision's parent Niagara Films was abruptly shut down by its founder Fernand Séguin in 1962, one of his partners, John Dunning, established Cinépix to take over its catalogue and pay their creditors.
 Dunning put the films in local theatres, but it was not enough to make the company viable.
 After a few months, he brought in theatrical booker André Link to help.
 The latter would become his lifelong friend and associate.
 To make ends meet, they expanded into exploitation films of wildly varying origins and quality, often tweaking titles to make them appear more salacious than what was allowed at the time.
 Among audience favorites were European imports concerning prostitution.
 Around 1968, Cinépix opened an office in Toronto, headed by industry veteran Orval Fruitman, who would remain with the company until 1979.